IBIData/nos-forms-jquery/README.md

 1. Include js and css file from 'dist' directory

-2. Create empty form element with a unique id/class
+2. Create empty form element with a unique id

 3. Call nosForm function, specifying your data and options